 Important: The instructions below assume you have a staff role on both areas: the area for 21/21 and for 21/22.

-1. Go to the 21/22 module area and click the Settings icon at the top on the right.
+- Click the Settings icon at the top on the right.
 From the drop-down menu, select Import.

 If you need to update the content of a file with new information, delete the old one and replace with a new file.